sciencepark-coderdojo/sciencepark-coderdojo.github.io/_pages/about.md

 # About The Organizers

-[Jamie](https://github.com/JamieDavidson) is currently a professional software engineer from Cambridge.
-Before working as a software engineer, he was Master of Programming at HackLab UK where he created and ran workshops for programming and game design.
-When he's not at work, Jamie can be found working on one of his many hobby projects.
-From large scale applications to small side projects running on the Raspberry Pi, Jamie is constantly looking for new challenges and interesting topics to research.
-He's currently pursuing an interest in data analysis and pattern recognition, and is working to improve his skills at technical writing.

-Other organizer sections to come

 ## Coder Dojo Foundation

 The CoderDojo Foundation was established in 2013 by CoderDojo co-founder James Whelton.
 Due to CoderDojo’s rapid growth, we need a structured entity to support us and help us scale, which is where the Foundation comes in.
 CoderDojo and the Foundation share the same vision: every child worldwide should have the opportunity to learn code and to be creative with technology in a safe & social environment.